Saillou/WebStreamer/README.md

 Install heroku Command Line Interface (CLI).

+Then

-Clone this git repersitory on your computer
+	# Clone this git repersitory on your computer
 	git clone https://github.com/Saillou/WebStreamer.git

 Create an Heroku app.
 (Limited at 5 for the free version).